navanxt/HTML-CSS-JS-programs/README.md

 ### This repo consists of some programs that I did using HTML, CSS and JS.

-### To test, download all the files and open 'index.html'.
-### Try opening them in a desktop, or use desktop mode.
+( Try opening them in a desktop, or use desktop mode. )

 <ul>
   <li>Lit up boxes : Effect, in which boxes light up upon hovering over them.</li>